jekor/fsrest/README.markdown

 * `STATUS_FD`: the file descriptor to write a response status code to (see next section)
 * `HEADERS_FD`: the file descriptor to write response headers to (see next section)

+The executable will also inherent any environment variables from fsrest’s environment.

 Note that environment variables are strings.
 If you want to use the `*_JSON` variables as objects you will have to decode them first.

 ### Response Status Code and Headers